Get the PE treatment you deserve at Harrow’s Sexual Health Clinic

 - Under the influence of alcohol

-Priligy tablets are the only premature ejaculation treatment we offer on prescription.
+Priligy is the only premature ejaculation treatment we offer on prescription.

-How do I get Priligy tablets in Harrow and Wembley areas?
+How do I get Priligy in Harrow and Wembley areas?

 Start by booking a Priligy consultation appointment at Murrays Chemist.

-Our service is discrete, plus we treat you with kindness and sensitivity.
+Our service is discrete and will be handled with great sensitivity.
 This is a difficult subject for men to talk about and we acknowledge your bravery for seeking help.

 The consultation takes the form of a questionnaire.
 You will need to give information about your age, weight and general health as well as any other medications you are taking.